Getting Started with Meal Prep: Containers, Sogginess, etc

 That’s why these options often have a considerable amount of salt, preservatives, and added ingredients.
 When you meal prep, you have full control over these additions and you can adapt your meals to meet your taste preferences and your macronutrient targets, if you track them.

 Meal prepping saves money.
-Justin and I try our best to eat colorful whole foods but, when you aren’t meal prepping, that gets expensive fast!
+Hubs and I try our best to eat colorful whole foods but, when you aren’t meal prepping, that gets expensive fast!
 You can grab a hamburger for a dollar but a salad will run you $6-10.
 Pretty ridiculous, but that’s the “price” of convenient perishable food.
 Produce and protein are much cheaper at the grocery store; you just need to prepare it.
 For most people looking to better their health, that’s a fair trade.

 If you’re new to meal prepping: THE DOLLAR STORE is the place to start.
 It’s a gold mine for containers of all shapes and sizes for an incredible price.
 If you’re new to meal prepping, I would start here.
 We have since acquired sets of glass containers which are really nice.
 Glass has it’s own benefits like being more sturdy and lasting longer, but we still use our plastic dollar store containers regularly and I don’t think you need to spend a fortune on containers to plug the meal prep practice into your life.